bonitasoft/bonita-doc/md/tasks.md

 # Tasks

-Logged on with the Administrator or Process Manager profile, you have rights to manage a task as follows.
+A task is an element of a process.
+It defines an action to be performed (automatic or human).

+## Prerequisites
+To manage a task as follows, you need to be logged on Bonita with the **Administrator** profile or the **Process Manager** profile.

 ## Assign a task